gryffon/eggofpanku/readme.txt

 News & Changes

+  2008-Nov-26 Egg of P'an Ku 0.8.5

+	* moved the import menu item to the Edit menu.
+	* Added the ability to copy the current deck to the clipboard as BBCode or HTML
+	* Changed the look of the deck list to include card counts and seperate list into card types.

   2008-Nov-17 Egg of P'an Ku 0.8.4

 	* Added the ability to import a decklist from the clipboard.